Catalyst20104/Password-Generator-and-handler/README.md

 ## Overview

-This project is a secure password generator and storage system that creates passwords based on user preferences and securely stores them in a PostgreSQL database.
+This project is a secure password generator and storage system that creates passwords based on user preferences and securely stores them in a MySQL database.
 The generated passwords are encrypted using the DES (Data Encryption Standard) algorithm for added security.

 ## Features